kaycix/northcoastcnpsnursery/index.md

 #banner:
 #    excerpt: "Note: As of September, all credit card transactions will be subject to an additional processing fee. <a href='/cc/' style='color:#FFF'>See details.</a>"

-banner:
+#banner:
-    excerpt: "Note: Plant sales will be on hold after September 1st as we prepare for our Fall Native Plant Sale."
+#    excerpt: "Note: Plant sales will be on hold after September 1st as we prepare for our Fall Native Plant Sale."

 #banner:
 #    excerpt: "End of Season Sale  — All remaining plants are now available at a discounted price throughout December."

 #banner:
-#    excerpt: "Note: Plant sales are on hold until our Fall Sale Sept 27 & 28.
+#    excerpt: "Note: Plant sales are on hold until our Fall Sale Sept 26 & 27.
 Stop by to window shop or visit the garden!"

 sale_banner: true